loseys/Gauntlet/README.md

 ### Configuration of AC
 You'll need to use the full resolution of your monitor and DISABLE the Fullscreen mode.
-> Note: if you change your team you'll need to restart the Gauntlet (if you want to use the aimbot)

 ### How to use